Lighthouses of Aruba

 **** Noordwestpunt (California, Hudishibana)

 1916.
 Active; focal plane 55 m (180 ft).
 30 m (98 ft) stone tower with lantern and double gallery, on an octagonal stone base.
 Lighthouse unpainted, lantern painted black.
 The 1-story keeper's house has been greatly expanded into a popular Italian restaurant called Faro Blanco.
-Ricardo Gonzalez Leiva's photo is at the top of this page, Luis Marrero has a 2022 photo, a November 2009 photo is available, Trabas has a photo by Douglas Cameron, Wikimedia has several photos, Eugene Bata has a 2014 street view, Marinas.com has aerial photos, Huelse has a historic postcard view, and Google has a satellite view.
+Luis Marrero's 2022 photo is at the top of this page, Wikimedia has Ricardo Gonzalez Leiva's 2020 photo, a November 2009 photo is available, Trabas has a 2024 photo by Eckhard Meyer, Wikimedia has several photos, Eugene Bata has a 2014 street view, Marinas.com has aerial photos, Huelse has a historic postcard view, and Google has a satellite view.
 The lighthouse is nicknamed for the British steamship California, which wrecked here in 1891.
 Around 2000 visitors reported the lighthouse to be in poor condition but by 2004 it had been repainted and repaired.
-The nearby disappearance in 2005 of the young U.S. visitor Natalie Holloway made the lighthouse familiar to Americans; Mark Richards has a photo of one of the search parties near the lighthouse.
+It is now an emblem for the island; nearly all TV ads for Aruba include a view of the lighthouse.
 Ownership of the lighthouse was transferred to Monuments Fund Aruba in January 2015 and the foundation began a project to restore the lighthouse thoroughly in September 2015.
 Wikimedia has a photo of the restoration under way.
 The lighthouse was opened to the public on 26 August 2016.
 Located about 1 km (0.6 mi) southeast of the northern point of the island.
 Accessible by paved road.
 Site open, tower open to tours daily (entry fee).
-Owner/site manager: Monuments Fund Aruba.
+Owner/site manager: Monuments Fund Aruba (California Lighthouse).
 ARLHS ARU-001; NL 4000; Admiralty J6330; NGA 15850.

 Willem III Tower, Oranjestad, December 2021